 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in its financial statements and accompanying notes.
 On an ongoing basis, management evaluates these estimates and judgments, which are based on historical and anticipated results and trends and on various other assumptions that management believes to be reasonable under the circumstances.
 By their nature, estimates are subject to an inherent degree of uncertainty and, as such, actual results may differ from management's estimates.

 Cash

 Cash consists primarily of deposits with commercial banks and financial institutions.
+These cash deposits exceed the insured limits at individual banks and financial institutions.

 Impairment of Long-Lived Assets